 Wild CarbonTM credits, on the other hand, are created by protecting forests as forever-wild.
 These forests will never be converted to another type of land use (timber, agricultural, residential, or commercial), and will never release carbon through logging.
 Every forest that generates Wild CarbonTM credits is a future old-growth forest.

 Forest carbon credits sell, on average, for higher prices than other carbon credits (such as agricultural, methane abatement, or gas capture).
-This is largely because of all the other benefits beyond carbon storage that come along with protecting forests, including wildlife habitat, clean air and water, and recreation.
-Landowners or land trusts interested in entering our Wild CarbonTM program, or businesses looking to offset their carbon footprints, can email sophie@newildernesstrust.org to learn more.
+This is due to the many benefits beyond carbon storage that come along with protecting forests, including wildlife habitat, clean air and water, and recreation.
+Land trusts interested in entering our Wildlands Carbon program, or businesses looking to offset their carbon footprints, can email tricia@newildernesstrust.org to learn more.

-In addition to proforestation and Wild CarbonTM credits, Northeast Wilderness Trust takes all possible steps to minimize the amount of fossil fuels it takes to run the organization and conserve land.
+In addition to rewilding and Wild CarbonTM credits, Northeast Wilderness Trust takes all possible steps to minimize the amount of fossil fuels it takes to run the organization and conserve land.
 Read more about our Green Guarantee here.